COSD-PANDA/seaboard/src/_datasets/crb-cases.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
 In 2020, voter-approved Measure B created a new independent Commission on Police Practices (CPP) that replaced the Community Review Board on Police Practices (CRB).
-The CPP independently investigates officer-involved shootings and in-custody deaths and evaluates complaints against the San Diego Police Department and its personnel in a process that is transparent and accountable to the community.
+The CPP independently investigates officer-involved shootings, in-custody deaths, & other significant incidents in a process that is transparent and accountable to the community.
+The CPP also evaluates SDPD policies, practices, training, and protocols.
 This dataset includes all cases the CPP reviewed and closed out since the beginning of FY 2019.

 <!--more-->